jlleongarcia/jlleongarcia/content/blog/tinker-firebat.md

 {{< /details >}}

 {{< callout type="info" >}}
-  Remember the 3-2-1 backup rule
+Remember the **3-2-1 backup** rule
 {{< /callout >}}

 {{< details title="More about 3-2-1 Back-Ups 📌" closed="true" >}}

 The 3-2-1 backup rule is a widely recommended strategy for ensuring data safety and recovery in case of failure or disaster.

 The rule suggests that you should:

-* Keep 3 copies of your data: This includes the original data and two backups.
+* Keep **3 copies** of your data: This includes the original data and two backups.
 Having multiple copies helps prevent total data loss.

-* Store the backups on 2 different media types: This could include external hard drives, cloud storage, or USB drives.
+* Store the backups on **2 different media types**: This could include external hard drives, cloud storage, or USB drives.
 Using different media types reduces the risk of failure, as different storage media are less likely to fail at the same time.

-* Keep 1 copy offsite: One of the backup copies should be stored offsite (e.g., cloud storage or a remote location) to protect against local disasters such as fires, floods, or theft.
+* Keep **1 copy offsite**: One of the backup copies should be stored offsite (e.g., cloud storage or a remote location) to protect against local disasters such as fires, floods, or theft.

 By following the 3-2-1 rule, you significantly **minimize the risk of losing important data**.